damianofiorillo/Neutrino_Decay_Data/README.md

 ## Contents
 ```
-   README.md           				   The file that you are reading
+   README.document            The file that you are reading
-   ImportingDigitizedContours.ipnyb Notebook to import and plot pre-computed contours of neutrino lifetimes
+   ImportContours.ipnyb       Notebook to import and plot pre-computed contours of neutrino lifetimes
    PlottingScript.ipnyb       Notebook to extract contours of neutrino lifetimes and make Figs. 5, 6 of the paper
    digitized_contours/        Contains the 95% C.L. pre-computed contours of $\tau_3/m_3$ vs.~$\tau_2/m_2$
       .../diffuse_contours/   Bounds extracted from the diffuse neutrino flux
       .../ngc1068_contours/   Bounds extracted from the neutrino flux from NGC1068
    likelihood_data/           Contains the pre-compute likelihood from which to derive lifetime contours
       .../diffuse_contours/   Likelihood for the diffuse neutrino flux
       .../ngc1068_contours/   Likelihood for the neutrino flux from NGC1068
 ```

 ## How to use the code